tobyontour/campfire/README.md

 The intention is to be a clean, fast, and uncomplicated theme to setup.
 It should work perfectly well on mobiles, tablets, and desktops.

+More info can be found on [my website](https://techtoby.com/campfire/)

 Supported plugins
 -----------------